-A. A //fully addressable fire alarm system// //fully addressable fire alarm system as an extension of an existing non-addressable fire alarm system// //non-addressable fire alarm system as an extension of an existing non-addressable fire alarm system // shall be designed and installed in accordance with the specifications and drawings.
+- A. All existing fire alarm equipment, wiring, devices and sub-systems that are not shown to be reused shall be removed.
+All existing fire alarm conduit not reused shall be removed. - B. A new fire alarm system shall be designed and installed in accordance with the specifications and drawings.
 Device location and wiring runs shown on the drawings are for reference only unless specifically dimensioned.
 Actual locations shall be in accordance with NFPA 72 and this specification.

-SPEC WRITER NOTE: Identify the boundaries of the fire alarm system per building here.
+SPEC WRITER NOTES: Identify the boundaries of the fire alarm system per building here.
 The following questions must be answered for the contract.
-Every VA hospital will have many of the items identified below, some multiple times.
-Providing a list is very helpful for all readers of the specification including VAMC staff and contractors:
+Providing a list is very helpful for all readers of the specification including VA facility staff and contractors: